Travels with V

 But problems continue to haunt us.
 When we finally reach Tumbes about eight in the morning the airport entry is blocked.
 A guard approaches and tells us that the airport is closed.
 We almost scream that it can’t be right, we have tickets for a flight to Lima at 13:30.

 -Ok, he says, but we don’t open until 10.
 Come back then.

 We calculate that our transport from Coca to Tumbes, 510 km, took us 26 hours in total.
 Trying to be eco friendly and avoid air transport is not always easy.

 Eventually we arrive again in Lima.
-The idea is to continue the next day to Paracas further south.
-Then we discover that just two blocks from our hotel there’s a huge excavation site of a pre-columbian temple.
-We run over to spend an hour before the bus leaves.
+When we have checked into our hotel we learn that just two blocks away there’s a huge excavation site of a pre-columbian temple.
+We run over to spend an hour at the site before the bus leaves.

-The graves contain people wrapped in cloth, sitting in fetal position.
+The tombs contain people wrapped in cloth, sitting in fetal position.
 This was quite common in Indian burials, it is assumed that it symbolized a “new birth” into the realm of the dead.
 Furthermore there were burial gifts, also common.
-But there have also been found corpses of small children in some graves.
-The scientific explanation for this is that the newborn child comes from “the other side”, and still has memories of how to get there, thus being able to help the buried grown-up to find a safe passage.
+But there has also been found corpses of small children in some tombs.
+The historic explanation for this is that the newborn child comes from “the other side”, and still has memories of how to get there, thus being able to help the buried grown-up to find a safe passage.

 We of course think it’s horrendous to sacrifice toddlers, but for these people death was just another form of life, but in another dimension.
 They would always, sooner or later come back again to this world.